xizhonghua/pysummary/README.md

 #pystats.py

-pystats.py is a python script for simple statistics tasks. pystats read from stand input and use space as seperator by defualt.
+pystats.py is a python script for summary statistics. pystats.py reads from stand input, uses space as seperator by defualt and outputs to stand output.

 ### Install
 1. download/clone the repository